-- 2.4.1 Retain and enhance the development of the rural sector as a key economic driver in the Southern Midlands - 2.4.2 Increase access to irrigation water within the municipality
+Retain and enhance the development of the rural sector as a key economic driver in the Southern Midlands Increase access to irrigation water within the municipality 2.4.1

-Key acti ons to achieve our aims: Responsible Business Unit(s) 2.4.1.1 Develop opportunities that enhance Southern Midlands role as a focal point for rural activity NRM 2.4.1.2 Continue implementation of the Southern Midlands Weed Management Strategy as it related to agricultural land/crown land/roads.
-NRM 2.4.1.3 Facilitate the development of 'value adding' opportunities in the rural sector through high production agriculture NRM 2.4.1.4 Continue playing a leadership role with the Southcentral Jobs Hub Network and other stakeholders to advocate/facilitate changes that are beneficial to the region GM i.
-Develop programs that will improve literacy levels and business skills for people in the agricultural industry; ii.
+Key acti ions to achieve our aims: Responsible Business Unit(s) 2.4.1.1 Develop opportunities that enhance Southern Midlands role as a focal point for rural activity NRM 2.4.1.2 Support the development of activities in association with servicing the irrigation schemes developments NRM 2.4.1.3 Continue implementation of the Southern Midlands Weed Management Strategy as it related to agricultural land/crown land/roads.
+NRM 2.4.1.4 Facilitate the development of 'value adding' opportunities in the rural sector through high production agriculture NRM 2.4.1.5 Skilled labour force - Liaise with Department of Education (DoE) and other stakeholders to advocate for changes that are beneficial to the region CCD Develop programs that will improve literacy levels and business skills for people in the agricultural industry; ii.
 Develop programs that will improve skills and customer service standards in the tourism and hospitality sector; and iii.
-Develop improved approaches to optimising Vocation Education & Training (VET) and DoE programs 2.4.1.6 Understand and maximise the economic enablers in the region GM/CCD 2.4.1.7 Encourage and facilitate innovation in the rural sector NRM 2.4.2.1 Encourage and promote, development as well as production opportunities associated with irrigation schemes NRM 2.4.2.2 Support the implementation of irrigation schemes that service locations in the local government area NRM 2.4.2.3 Support the State Governments Economic Development Plan in the growth of services to support rural and regional economies NRM
+Develop improved approaches to optimising Vocation Education & Training (VET) and DoE programs to continue to increase participation in Trade Training Centres, since these centres are new with good facilities, but are currently under utilised 2.4.1.6 Understand and maximise the economic enablers in the region GM/CCD 2.4.1.6 Encourage and facilitate innovation in the rural sector NRM 2.4.2.1 Encourage and promote, development plus production opportunities associated with the new irrigation schemes NRM 2.4.2.2 Support the implementation of irrigation schemes that service locations in the local government area NRM 2.4.2.3 Support the State Governments Economic Development Plan in the growth of services to support the irrigation schemes NRM